SSmus-k/CoreAiX/README.md

+🚧 Project Status: Under Construction™

+Current State: “It runs on my machine.”

+This project is allegedly in active development.
+Expect breaking changes, abandoned ideas, spontaneous refactors, and APIs that may change purely out of spite.

+The AI is currently held together by dreams, hope, and the fragile belief that things will somehow work out.
+No tests, no guarantees, only vibes.
+If it produces correct output, please do not ask why — we will not survive that investigation.

+Development is temporarily paused because the maintainer is:

+mentally drained

+physically exhausted

+spiritually unavailable

+Work will resume once my brain finishes its cooldown cycle and stops throwing internal exceptions.

+Clone at your own risk.
+Issues welcome.
+Expectations not.

 # RegulAI – Regulation-to-Action Engine 🇳🇵

 RegulAI is an AI-powered compliance platform designed to help Small and Medium Enterprises (SMEs) in Nepal navigate complex legal, tax, and regulatory requirements by converting laws into clear, actionable steps.

----

-## 🚧 Project Status

-**Status:** Under Construction
-This project is currently in active development.
-Features, architecture, and APIs are subject to change.

 ---